AtlasSystems/AlmaPrimoCatalogAddon/README.md

 ### How to modify what bibliographic information is imported?
 To import additional bibliographic fields, add another lua table to the `DataMapping.ImportFields.Bibliographic[{Product Name}]` mapping.
 To remove a record from the importing remove it from the lua table.

-The table takes a `Field` which is the product's field name, a `MaxSize` which is the maximum characters to be imported into the product, and `Value` which is the xPath to the data returned by the [Retrieve Bibs](https://developers.exlibrisgroup.com/alma/apis/bibs/GET/gwPcGly021q2Z+qBbnVJzw==/af2fb69d-64f4-42bc-bb05-d8a0ae56936e) Alma API call.
+The table takes a `Field` which is the product's field name, a `MaxSize` which is the maximum characters to be imported into the product, and `Value` which is the xPath query to the data returned by the [Retrieve Bibs](https://developers.exlibrisgroup.com/alma/apis/bibs/GET/gwPcGly021q2Z+qBbnVJzw==/af2fb69d-64f4-42bc-bb05-d8a0ae56936e) Alma API call.

 ### How to add a new Search Type?
 There are search types baked into the addon that are not enabled by default.
 The available search types are listed below.